 - The Franco-Uruguayan Institute of Mathematics (LIA IFUM) was created by the University of Montpellier 2, the École Normale Supérieure, the Universities of Toulouse 1, 2 and 3, the INSA Toulouse, the Universidad de la Republica (Montevideo) and the program of development of Sciences of Uruguay (PEDECIBA).
 The LIA IFUM focuses on algebra and algebraic geometry, dynamical systems and probability, and statistics.
 Contact: Patrice Le Calvez.

-International research networks
+International research network

 - The Franco-Brasilian network of Mathematics (GDRI RFBM) aims at structuring the well-established relations between French and Brasilian mathematicians in all the fields of mathematics by facilitating contacts, encouraging cooperation initiatives, coordinating and structuring multi-partners research programs, and promoting pedagogical experiments.
 Contact: Charles Favre for France and Jacob Palis Junior for Brasil.